 Food prices rose 2.1% in the 12 months to July following a 2.0% advance in June.
 These two increases were the lowest year-over-year gains in food prices since the beginning of 2011.
 Leading the July increase were higher prices for food from restaurants (+2.4%), meat (+5.3%) and cereal products (+3.7%).
 In contrast, prices for fresh vegetables declined for the fifth consecutive month.

-This is worrisome given that most of eastern Canada is in a Level 2 drought, which will mean higher prices for food.
-We are already hearing that Apple production is down, and even with the rain that is finally arriving, it may not be enough.
+This is worrisome.
+Most of eastern Canada is in a Level 2 drought.
+This will mean higher prices for food.
+We are already hearing that Apple production is down.
+Even with the rain that is finally arriving, it may not be enough.

 A slight dip in this graph is better news, but will the downward trend continue?